Open banking is transforming the financial services sector

 Does it threaten the existence of traditional banks?

 When dramatic changes are requested by customers globally, it surely means that the existing system is no longer efficient enough.
 However, it doesn’t mean it should be demolished altogether.
 Rather, it’s a timely alarm to keep abreast of the times.

 Previously, banks operated within a closed data model.
 They were the sole owners of their customers’ data and had total control over it.
 The competition among banks was based on fees and interest rather than convenience or customization.

-The era of e-commerce, mobile payments, and smart devices has changed the public notion of accessibility.
+The era of e-commerce, mobile payments, and smart devices have changed the public notion of accessibility.
 They need to have control over their own accounts to be able to leverage their money 24/7.
 Globalization has also made people highly mobile.
-They travel more and need to solve their financial issues on-the-go.
+They travel more and need to solve their financial issues on the go.
 Fintech businesses have presented great options.
 However, traditional banks still remain powerful financial players.

 As you know, even after most civilized societies have rejected the monarchies, its institution exists.
 People love stability and tradition.
 Yet if the banks don’t want to become purely nominal units, as royal families have, they need to embrace change and become active players in their field.

 Challenges bring opportunities.
 In the given circumstances, the banks will be forced to undergo tremendous changes.